top of page

 Alzheimer's disease.jpg

-Summary "Identification of new Genetic Clusters in Glioblastoma Multiforme: EGFR Status and ADD3 Losses Influence Prognosis"
+Summary "Identification of new genetic clusters in Glioblastoma Multiforme: EGFR status and ADD3 losses influence prognosis."

 Glioblastoma (GB) multiforme, IDH wild-type (GB-IDHwt) is the most frequent brain tumor with poor survival rate.
 Glioblastoma with mutant IDH enzyme shows good prognosis.
 The highly genetic heterogeity is responsible…